tezos-israel/rpi/readme.md

     - download config from faucet: https://teztnets.xyz/hangzhounet-faucet to a json file (name the file `PUBLIC_ADDRESS.json` - something like `tzXXX.json`)
     - run `./create_test_baker.sh tzXXXX`
   - for mainnet on a ledger: run `./import_ledger_baker.sh`

+## Update node

+just run `./update_node.sh` and it will download the latest binaries and run them

+you can pass parameter `version` to specify the version you want to download